Don (2022 film): Theatrical

 Don was initially reported to be released in the Valentine's Day weekend of 14 February 2022, and later 17 February 2022, to coincide with Sivakarthikeyan's birthday.
 However, in late-January 2022, the film was confirmed to be released on 25 March 2022.
 The release was postponed in order to avoid clashing with RRR being scheduled to release on the same date, and a new release date of 13 May 2022 was announced later.
 The film was finally released theatrically on that date along with a Telugu dubbed version titled College Don.

-Distribution

-The distribution rights of the film in Tamil Nadu were acquired by Udhayanidhi Stalin under the banner of Red Giant Movies.
+The distribution rights of the film in Tamil Nadu were acquired by Red Giant Movies.

 Marketing

 The film's trailer launch and pre-release event was held in early May at Jeppiar College at Chennai with most of the cast and crew attending the pre-release event of the film.
-The trailer of the film was also released on that day.

 Home media

-Don began streaming on Netflix from 10 June 2022, and had its television premiere on Kalaignar TV on 24 October the same year.
+Don began streaming on Netflix from 10 June 2022, and Don was premiered on Kalaignar TV on 24 October 2022 on the occasion of Diwali.